vmware-archive/virtual-security-module/doc/HOWTO.md

 ```

 In our example the port number is 33998.
-Now open a web browser and open <swagger-ui-root>/dist/index.html.
+Now launch a web browser and open <swagger-ui-root>/dist/index.html.
 Replace the address at the top according to your port number:

 ```
 http://localhost:33998/swagger.json
 ```

-You should see and browse the API documentation.
+You should be able to browse the API documentation.

 ## Using the cli tool